etsangsplk/Trusted-Coldchain-Logistics-Compliance/README.md

 4. deliverpkg() --> Update status of package to ‘Pkg_Delivered’ at the time of delivery of package to assignee.
 5. queryallpkg() --> Query all package present in blochchain (irrespective of Package Staus)
 6. querybyroleandstatus() --> Query blockchain by party role, role-value and package status.

+# Migration to Hyper Ledger Framework 1.0
+Business Network Archive file equivalent to Hyper Ledger Fabric Composer 1.0.
+This file can be uploaded directly to <B>Hyperledger Composer Playground <B> https://composer-playground.mybluemix.net/editor and blockchain transaction can be simulated.